srcmilena/head_first_java/README.md

-# Head first - Java (Use a cabeça!
-Java)
+# Head first - Java (Book)

-Este repositório é para o armazenamento de exercícios do livro _Head first - Java_, que é um livro didático para o aprendizado de programação orientada a objetos (OO) e Java.
+This repository is for storing exercises from the book _Head first - Java_, which is a textbook for learning object-oriented programming (OOP) and Java.

 ****

-## Alguns tópicos-chave abordados:
+## Some key topics covered:

--   A linguagem Java;
+-   The Java language;
--   O desenvolvimento orientado a objetos;
+-   The object-oriented development;
--   A criação, o teste e a implantação de aplicativos;
+-   The creation, testing and deployment of applications;
--   O uso da biblioteca do API Java;
+-   The use of the Java API library;
--   A manipulação de exceções;
+-   Handling exceptions;
--   O uso de vários segmentos;
+-   The use of multiple segments;
--   A programação de GUI com o Swing;
+-   GUI programming with Swing;
--   A rede com RMI e soquetes;
+-   The network with RMI and sockets;
--   Os conjuntos e tipos genéricos.
+-   The sets and generic types.